plandex-ai/plandex/USAGE.md

 plandex new -n foo-adapters-component
 ```

+If you don't give your plan a name up front, it will be named 'draft' until you give it a task.
+To keep things tidy, you can only have one active plan named 'draft'.
+If you create a new draft plan, any existing draft plan will be removed.

 ### Loading context

 After creating a plan, load any relevant files, directories, directory layouts, urls, or other data into the plan context.